SWOTAlgorithms/RiverObs/README.md

 ##Summary of packages provided

-**SWOTRiver**: This is the main package for associating data with r iver reaches, and estimating hydrology parameters base on reach averaging (or not...).
+**RiverObs**: This is the main package for associating data with river reaches, and estimating hydrology parameters base on reach averaging (or not...).
 In addition to the homegrown packages listed below, this package requires the following open source packages: